Sesame Salmon Rice Bowl with Ginger Sauce

 Brimming with heart-healthy fats, fiber, and so much flavor, just like these Salmon Sushi Bowls.

-How to Make the Best Salmon Rice Bowl
+How to Make a Salmon Rice Bowl

 This recipe is all about building layers of flavor.